 People, affordability and individuality.

-Living in the World’s Smartest City is a ghost town.
-We made that comment on day 3, and it’s remained true.
+Living in Songdo: The World’s Smartest City is a ghost town.
 You don’t have to travel anywhere to do anything, unless you want to attend a play, go to a museum or experience anything cultural beyond spending money on material things.

-If you want street food, one of the things that put Korea on the map, you won’t be able to find it anywhere in Songdo.
+If you want street food, one of the things that put Korea on the map, you won’t even be able to find it anywhere living in Songdo.

 Electricity is coal powered and still comes from China.
 Many suspect that these plants are the reason for the foul smells that fill the air and penetrate the water supply.
 Because of the pollution, windows cannot be opened most of the year, while heat runs all winter and air conditioning all summer.